oframe/ogl/README.md

 In an attempt to keep things light and modular, the framework is split up into three components: **Math**, **Core**, and **Extras**.

-The **Math** component is based on [gl-matrix](http://glmatrix.net/), however also includes classes that extend Array for each of the module types.
-This technique was shown to me by [@damienmortini](https://twitter.com/damienmortini), and it creates a very efficient, yet still highly practical way of dealing with Math.
+The **Math** component is an extension of [gl-matrix](http://glmatrix.net/), providing instancable classes that extend Array for each of the module types.
 7kb when gzipped, it has no dependencies and can be used separately.

 The **Core** is made up of the following:
  - Geometry.js